-The OCA recommends that the procedures for surplussing tangible personal property be reviewed with all staff members involved in the process to ensure that everyone is made aware of the requirements set forth by the policies and procedures.
+The Principal should conduct reconciliation of assets semi-annually in order to comply with District policies and procedures.
+The OCA recommends that the Principal verify that semi-annual inventories are being conducted accurately using current information.
+By performing the reconciliation routinely, the school can identify and correct on a timely basis any errors and discrepancies found.
+The OCA also recommends that the procedures for surplussing be reviewed with all staff members involved in the process to ensure that everyone is made aware of the requirements set forth by the policies and procedures.